 Fetching Weather Data...

 NOTE: Webcam images are often obscured due to harsh and unpredictable weather conditions.

 McMurdo Station (77°51'S, 166°40'E), the main U.S. station in Antarctica, is a coastal station at the southern tip of Ross Island, about 3,864 km (2,415 miles) south of Christchurch, New Zealand, and 1,360 km (850 miles) north of the South Pole.
 The original station was built in 1955 to 1956 for the International Geophysical Year.
 Today's station is the primary logistics facility for supply of inland stations and remote field camps, and is also the waste management center for much of the U.S. Antarctic Program.
 Year-round and summer science projects are supported at McMurdo.

-The station has a harbor, landing strips on the sea ice and shelf ice, and a helicopter pad.
-The three airfields-the annual sea-ice runway, Phoenix runway, and Williams Field Skiway-are used at different times of the year for different reasons.
+The station has a harbor, landing strips on the ice shelf and a helicopter pad.
+The two airfields-Phoenix and Williams Field Skiway-are used by different aircraft.
 Repair facilities, dormitories, administrative buildings, a firehouse, power plant, water distillation plant, wharf, stores, clubs, warehouses, a science support center, and the first-class, 4,320 square-meter Crary Lab are linked by above-ground water, sewer, telephone, and power lines.